idaholab/moose/framework/doc/content/source/kernels/ArrayReaction.md

 \end{equation}
 where $\vec{u}^\ast$ is the test function, $\vec{u}$ is the finite element solution and $\mathbf{R}$ is the reaction coefficients.

-Similarly as showed in [ArrayDiffusion.md], we can rearrange it into
+Similarly as showed in [/ArrayDiffusion.md], we can rearrange it into
 \begin{equation}
 (\vec{u}^\ast, \mathbf{R} \vec{u}) = \sum_{e} \sum_{i=1}^{N_{\text{dof}}} \sum_{\text{qp}=1}^{N_{qp}} (|J|w)_{\text{qp}} \vec{w}_p\vec{u}_i^\ast \underline{\mathbf{R}_{\text{qp}} \vec{u}_{\text{qp}} b_{i,\text{qp}}},
 \end{equation}
-where the underlined term is the vector provided by [ArrayReaction::computeQpResidual](ArrayReaction.C).
+where the underlined term is the vector provided by [ArrayReaction::computeQpResidual](/ArrayReaction.C).
 Detailed explanations on the notations can be found in [ArrayDiffusion.md].

 In general, the reaction coefficient $\mathbf{D}$ is a square matrix with the size of the number of components.